srdjop/Gesture-Phase-Segmentation/README.md

 6. [How to Use](#vii-how-to-use)

 ## I. Introduction
 Welcome to this notebook on Gesture Phase Segmentation!
 In this project, we will be working with the Gesture Phase Segmentation dataset from the UCI Machine Learning Repository.
-The dataset is designed for the task of segmenting hand gesture signals into different phases, providing a valuable resource for understanding and classifying temporal aspects of hand movements.
+The dataset is designed for the task of segmenting hand and body gesture signals into different phases, providing a valuable resource for understanding and classifying temporal aspects of hand and body movements.
 We use a1_raw.csv, a2_raw.csv and a3_raw.csv datasets.

 Our approach to solving the problem involves the following steps:
    1. Data Exploration: Gain insights into the structure of the dataset and the distribution of gesture phases.